-We hope that IVC will provide you the foundation to achieve your dreams.
+I have the honor of being an IVC graduate myself and I am privileged to serve as your Superintendent/ President.
+The education I received at IVC was my foundation for success and has helped me achieve my dreams.
+We hope that Imperial Valley College will provide you the foundation to achieve your dreams.
 Whatever your educational dreams are, our purpose is to help you succeed.

-Our highly qualified faculty members continuously demonstrate their commitment and passion for student learning and providing student support.
-Our enthusiastic professional staff members help to ensure that you receive all the information and support services you need throughout your experience at IVC, and also ensure that the campus is beautifully maintained and clean.
-Finally, our leadership team is committed to creating a friendly, inclusive environment where you can be yourself and feel safe to learn and grow.
+Our highly qualified, committed faculty members continuously demonstrate their passion for student learning.
+Our passionate, professional staff members help ensure that you receive support services and the information you need to assist you during your educational journey at Imperial Valley College.
+We are especially proud of our friendly, inclusive environment where you can be yourself and grow during your time enrolled at this institution.
+Moreover, I encourage you to participate in student activities and take advantage of our wonderful services.